shahidul034/Data-Structures-and-Algorithm-Tutorial/README.md

 reverse(start, end): Reverses the range [start, end).

 binary_search(start, end, value): Checks if a value is present in a sorted range.

+🚩Question

+1) **Problem Statement:** Given an array of integers, remove all the duplicate elements and return the unique elements in the same order as they first appeared.

+2) **Problem Statement:** Given a list of words, count the frequency of each word and return the results in a dictionary (map).

+3) **Problem Statement:** Given a list of integers, check if the list contains any duplicates.

+4) **Problem Statement:** Given a string containing just the characters (, ), {, }, [ and ], determine if the input string is valid.
+The string is valid if: Open brackets must be closed by the same type of brackets.
+Open brackets must be closed in the correct order.